 The signs of hearing loss are usually subtle and develop over time.
 If people around you constantly complain that your TV is too loud, or if you have a hard time following conversations in a noisy environment, especially in group discussions, a hearing test is absolutely necessary.
 To find out if you have a hearing loss, only a licensed hearing care professional – audiologist or hearing aid specialist – should evaluate your hearing.
 This requires an appointment with a local hearing care professional, who will use the proper techniques and equipment to provide you with accurate results.
 Based on your results, your hearing test will yield all the relevant data that will help the specialist recommend the right treatment for you.
-In the case of tinnitus, a hearing test would also be the first step an ear doctorw would take to evaluate your tinnitus.

 Before an audiologist can perform a hearing test, an ENT (ear, nose and throat specialist) should examine your ear canals for any sort of obstruction such as earwax (cerumen).
 If you arrive to the specialist’s office for a hearing evaluation with your ears clogged, you may be asked to see an ENT to have the obstruction removed.
 This will ensure accurate test results and a proper diagnosis.
 Therefore, it is important that you prepare for your hearing test by first consulting an ENT.
 Once your ear canals are ready for examination, your hearing care professional will perform either a subjective hearing test, an objective hearing test, or combination of the two.
 All of these tests fall under the umbrella of audiometry exams, which are useful in diagnosing conductive, sensorineural, or mixed hearing loss.
 Most of the tests will require you to sit in a quiet, soundproof room, with headphones or earphones placed over or in your ears.
 The headphones/earphones are connected to an audiometer, allowing the specialist to transmit sounds to your ears and record your responses on an audiogram.